OI-wiki/i18n/docs/intro/faq.md

 This is because the GitHub API cannot track statistics after the file directory changes.
 To solve this problem, We are manually maintaining a list of authors in the file header.
 If you have contributed to a part of a page, but not recorded by the author of the page, you can add your GitHub ID to the `author` field of the file header in the format of `author: Ir1d, cjsoft`.
 The two adjacent IDs are separated by `,·` (comma and space).

-Note: The ID recorded here is the address corresponding to the GitHub Profile (that is, the homepage after clicking the upper right corner profile of the GitHub)
+Note: The ID recorded here is the address corresponding to the GitHub Profile (that is, the url after clicking the upper right corner profile on the GitHub)

 ### How to use redirect file